crownstone/website/25-installation.md

 {% include snippets/two-cols-centered-text-img-blue-bg-begin%}

-Crownstones can be placed behind single or double **power ou   tlets** as well as behind your **ceiling lights**.
+Crownstones can be placed behind single or double **power outlets** as well as behind your **ceiling lights**.
 For detailed installation instructions, check the links below.

 {% include snippets/two-cols-centered-text-img-blue-bg-end img='/images/install_cs.png' img-alt='install_crownstone'%}